Emanuela Guglielmi

 End users can interact with such applications through a voice user interface (VUI), uses natural language commands to perform actions.
 The use of different utterances to express the same command makes testing VUIs anything but trivial.

-Recommender System for developers
+Recommender System for Developers

 In automatic source code generation tools, the natural language description provided to the model to automatically generate a code function can substantially affect the output of the model.
 Receiving different recommendations for semantically equivalent natural language descriptions raises questions about the robustness and usability of such tools.